synapticloop/panl/DEV-PROCESS.md

 The Synapticloop Panl project uses `major.minor.micro` versioning, the meaning of which:

-- `major` - the major version will increment when there is a breaking change to the Panl LPSE URL.
+- `major` - the major version will increment when there is a BREAKING CHANGE to the Panl LPSE URL generation, a BREAKING CHANGE to the Panl response JSON Object, or a MAJOR UPDATE TO SOLR.
 Upon increment of the major version, both the minor and micro version number will be reset to 0 (zero).
 - `minor` - the minor  version will increment when there is additional functionality added to the release.
 Upon increment of the minor version, the micro number will be reset to 0 (zero).